Ad Noctum: Chapter 7

 Telford pressed his palm to his face.
 “You haven’t broken into Ancient since Altera,” he said, trying to scrape together some patience.
 “And I want to know why it just happened again.”

-“Well,” Rush said smoothly.
-“Not exactly a Millenium Prize problem, is it?
+“Yes well,” Rush said, “not exactly a Millennium Prize problem, is it?
 I was attacked.
-Directly confronted with the prospect of death-by-astrophysicist.”
+Confronted with the prospect of death-by-astrophysicist.”

 “You’ve been attacked more times than I can count,” Telford said.
 “This was something else.”